 - Consider a puzzle bowl or slow feeder

 This is the stage when most people get their puppies.
 Generally, puppies are kept with their mother until they are 8-10 weeks old.
 Young puppies need food that is specifically formulated for their nutritional needs.
-If you have a large breed puppy make sure you are feeding food specifically formulated for a large breed.
+If you have a large breed puppy make sure you are feeding a food that is specifically formulated for a large breed.
+Large breed puppies need to grow at the correct pace or risk having joint, hip or elbow issues.
 At this age, puppies generally should be eating about 4 times a day.
 Small, more frequent meals will help them keep their energy up.

 Larger breed dogs can take up to 15 months to mature.
 This means even though they’re a year old they’re still puppies!
 Talk with your breeder, rescue or vet about your larger breed dog’s nutritional needs.
 You want to ensure they continue to grow and fully develop into a healthy adult dog!
 Although your pup may be considered an adult some dogs take up to 2 years to reach sexual and social maturity.